Cook-coding21/Single-share-stock-decider/README.md

   - current distance below the one-year high
 - Retrieves annual balance-sheet, income-statement, and cash-flow data where Yahoo Finance provides it.
 - Produces a three-check quantitative financial score based on the rules of thumb discussed by Mark Tilbury.
+- Produces a separate seven-check financial screen inspired by Drew Cohen's research process, followed by a manual valuation step.

 For ETFs, mutual funds, and indexes, company-specific measures such as profit margin, debt, and P/E are marked as not applicable.
-The Mark Tilbury financial-statement score is also not used, because it is designed for individual companies.
+The Mark Tilbury and Drew Cohen financial-statement checks are also not used, because they are designed for individual companies.

 ## Mark Tilbury quantitative checks